 FAQs About The Egyptian Museum of Cairo

-5. How can I reach the Egyptian Museum of Cairo?
-The museum is centrally located in Tahrir Square, easily accessible by taxi, metro (Sadat Station), or even walking from nearby attractions.
+The museum is centrally located in Tahrir Square, accessible by taxi, metro, or walking.